Best Travel Debit Card for Japan for Australians (2026) – Suica, ATMs & Fees Compared

 Wise Downsides for Japan

 Pro tip: Always select “Pay in JPY” if a terminal asks you to choose between JPY and AUD.
-Choosing AUD triggers Dynamic Currency Conversion (DCC), which uses the retailer’s terrible exchange rate instead of Wise’s.
-This applies to every card, not just Wise.
+Choosing AUD triggers Dynamic Currency Conversion (DCC), which uses the retailer’s terrible exchange rate instead of your card’s normal pricing.
+This applies to Up, Wise, YouTrip, and basically every other travel card.

 YouTrip: A Strong Alternative